ghik/kubernetes-the-harder-way/docs/03_Launching_the_VM_Cluster.md

     -drive file="$vmdir/cidata.iso",driver=raw,if=virtio
 ```

-Give it appropriate permissions and test it on the `gateway` VM.
-Don't forget the `sudo`:
+Give it executable permissions and test it on the `gateway` VM:

 ```
-chmod u+x vmlaunch.sh
 sudo ./vmlaunch.sh 0
 ```

 ## `tmux` crash course

+> [!NOTE]
+> This subchapter is intended for people that have never worked with `tmux` (or very little).
+> You can go straight to [using `tmux` to launch the cluster](#using-tmux-to-launch-and-connect-to-the-cluster) if
+> you don't need this introduction.

 We're about to launch multiple VMs at once, using pure command line tools.
 In order to make this more
 manageable, we'll use [`tmux`](https://github.com/tmux/tmux/wiki).